IIIF/api/source/api/presentation/3.0/index.md

         "id": "http://example.org/iiif/book1/sequence/normal",
         "type": "Sequence",
         "label": {"en": ["Current Page Order"]}
-        // sequence's page order should be included here }
+        // Sequence's page order should be included here }
-      // Any additional sequences can be included here ],
+      // Any additional Sequences can be included here ],

-  // List of top level Ranges
+  // structure of the resource, described with Ranges "structure": [
-  "structures": [
     {
       "id": "http://example.org/iiif/book1/range/top",
       "type": "Range",
-      "viewingHint": ["top"],
+      "viewingHint": ["top"]
       // Ranges members should be included here
     }
-    // Any additional top level ranges can be included here ]
+    // Any additional top level Ranges can be included here ]
 }
 ```